AndunHH/spacemouse/README.md

 7. Kill, swap or invert movements
 8. Sending the velocities and keys to the PC, see also  [SpaceNavigator.md](SpaceNavigator.md) for further details about the emulated USB HID.

-# Printed parts
+# Printed parts and hardware
+Here are some links for the joystick and the newer, more precise hall-effect + magnet variants (more sophisticated build and requires printing of TPU)

+## Joystick
-There are many parts and remixes available.
-A very good starting point is the Part [Open source SpaceMouse - Space Mushroom remix](https://www.printables.com/de/model/864950-open-source-spacemouse-space-mushroom-remix) by Teaching Tech.
+* very good starting point is the Part [Open source SpaceMouse - Space Mushroom remix](https://www.printables.com/de/model/864950-open-source-spacemouse-space-mushroom-remix) by Teaching Tech.
 Check out the many remixes, especially if you want to use other joysticks modules!

-Here are some of the remixes or additions that may be used with this software:

 * [ErgonoMouse MK XX - 6DOF Controller Knob & Joystick with Wheel, Buttons & Keys](https://www.printables.com/de/model/973725-ergonomouse-mk-xx-free-version-6dof-controller-kno) by Jose L. González (Free and premium version available)
 * [Lid with mounting for 4 MX Switch adapter](https://www.printables.com/de/model/883967-tt-spacemouse-v2-lid-with-mounting-for-4-mx-switch) by LivingTheDream
 * [SpaceMouse Mini - Slim profile, with easier assembly and various improvements - v3](https://www.printables.com/de/model/908684-spacemouse-mini-slim-profile-with-easier-assembly) by Doug Joseph
 * [Hall Effect Joysticks For the Space Mouse](https://www.printables.com/de/model/918029-hall-effect-joysticks-for-the-space-mouse) by Kempy

+## Hall-Effect Sensor + Magnets
 * [CAD mouse / Spacemouse using Hall Effect Sensors](https://www.printables.com/model/940040-cad-mouse-spacemouse-using-hall-effect-sensors) by JohnCrombie
 * [Hall-Effect-Sensor-CAD-Mouse-Spacemouse](https://github.com/ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/tree/main) with TPU springs by JohnCrombie.